 Parenting Quotes To Get You Through The Day

-In times like these, it's a comfort to know that you're not alone.
-While parenting may sap every bit of energy out of you, some folks have mustered up enough strength to put parenting into words, and they use the very words that you might have thought of yourself if you weren't so tired all the time.
-(But seriously, when can a parent expect to enjoy eight hours of sleep in a row again?)
+In times like these, it's comforting to know you're not alone.
+While raising a child may sap every bit of energy out of you, some folks have mustered up enough strength to put that feeling into parenting quotes, and they use the very words that you might have thought of yourself if you weren't so tired all the time.

-For those who enjoy following the lives of celebrities, those celebrity lives can become even more enjoyable to watch when they become parents - especially if we are parents ourselves.
-It's cute to see people who otherwise get all glammed up on the red-carpet post about potty-training accidents and childhood mishaps on platforms like Twitter and Instagram.
+For those who enjoy following the lives of celebrities, those celebrity lives can become even more enjoyable to watch when they raise a child - especially if we are parents ourselves.
+It's cute to see people who otherwise get all glammed up on the red-carpet post about potty-training accidents and childhood mishaps.

 "Being a father is the single greatest feeling on earth.
 Not including those wonderful years, I spent without a child, of course."

 Who hasn't felt this way at one time or another?
-That's what makes this quote so funny.
 Former party animals see their past selves in this quote, reflecting on those late nights filled with good friends and crazy memories.
 While parenthood may be a welcome change for them, it can still be fun to look back on the people we once were and compare them to the people we are now.

 "It just occurred to me that the majority of my diet is made up of the foods my kid didn't finish…"

-There's nothing better to get us through the day than a good laugh sometimes, and that's what makes humorous quotes about parenting, so fun to read.
-There's still hope yet if people like Chrissy Teigen or Chris Pratt, can struggle with the same parenting chores we do.
+There's nothing better to get us through the day than a good laugh, and that's what makes humorous quotes about raising a child so fun to read.
+There's still hope if people like Chrissy Teigen or Chris Pratt, can struggle with the same chores we do.

-We've all had our fair share of sad parenting quotes, and we tend to see them all either while we're pregnant or when we've just become parents.
-It's like those quotes are there to remind you not to get too comfortable because childhood is fleeting - especially during the early years - and if you don't stop to appreciate it then it will pass you by, and you'll never be able to get those years back.
+We've all had our fair share of sad quotes, and we tend to see them all when we're expecting.
+It's like they're there to remind you not to get too comfortable because childhood is fleeting and if you don't stop to appreciate it then it will pass you by, and you'll never be able to get those years back.
 We already know this, and we don't appreciate the reminder.

 "There are only two lasting bequests we can hope to give our children.
 One of these is roots, the other wings."